alinnman/celestial-navigation/maths/sphere-proof.2.md

 Earth's radius with reasonable accuracy.

 The modern understanding of refraction doesn't invalidate Al-Biruni's method - it refines it.
-Both coefficients lead to reasonable radius estimates and both confirm spherical geometry.
+Both coefficients yield reasonable radius estimates, and confirm spherical geometry.

 ## Conclusion